lifegraph/musicparty/README.md

 This creates a project directory for us and tells Node Package Manager (AKA npm) to install four node modules (packages of code): serialPort for communicating with Arduino, fs which gives us control of our file system, REM for making easy network calls, and node-uuid, which will allow us to create a unique id for our Music Party device so that the server can keep track of which users are listening to which Music Party device.

 Now we can start creating our server.
 In your editor of choice ([<3 Sublime Text](http://www.sublimetext.com/)) create a file called “app.js", enter in the code below and save it in our project directory.
-What we're doing in this chunk is simply importing the code from the module we need to run a web app ('http'), telling the server to listen on port 5000, and sending the same response (“Sweet it seems to be working.”) to every client that tries to connect.
+What we're doing in this chunk is simply importing the code from the module we need to run a web app ('http'), telling the server to listen on port 5000, and sending the same response (“Sweet, it seems to be working.”) to every client that tries to connect.

 ```js
 // Include the http module